ivansglazunov/meteor-dropdowns/README.md

 - `classes` - Additional class names for the dropdown.
 None as default.
 - `direction` - One of `n`, `s`, `e` or `w`.
 Where to position the dropdown around the element.
 Defaults to `s`.
 - `persistent` - Defaults to `false`.
 Set to `true` if you want the dropdown *not* to hide when clicking outside it (on `document`).
-- `on` - Defaults to `click`.
-Set to `hover` for respond to the pointing of the mouse.
-Set `none` for disable trigger logic.
-You can use `usePosition` for write your own reactions logic.
-- `timeout` - Defaults is `0`.
-Set a number to have time to move the mouse from the `dropdownTrigger` on the `dropdown`.

 ```html
 {{#dropdownTrigger name="testDropdown3"}}